ianbuchanan42/paradigm-document-upload-and-extraction/README.md

   - Drag-and-drop functionality
   - Take a photo or scan live document?
 - File validation checking for acceptable formats (PDF, JPEG, PNG, TIFF) and size constraints
-- Secure upload with client-side encryption using [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API), this would need some serious digging into to implement correctly.
+- Secure upload with client-side encryption using [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API), this would need some serious digging into to implement correctly and outside security checking.
+If done wrong it truly offers no improvement to security.
 - Authentication validation ensuring only authorized users can upload documents.
 Also how often are we re-checking authentication, at what steps?
 - Document-to-case linking implemented either during initial upload (via the New Case workflow) or after extraction when editing document metadata?

 **UI Considerations:**

-- Simple, intuitive interface with clear visual affordances.
+- Simple and intuitive interface.
 - Accessibility compliance ensuring keyboard navigation, which can also be leveraged by "super users".
 - Responsive design adapting to desktop, tablet, and mobile devices.